FlafyDev/combined-manager/README.md

 ## Getting started
 1. Patch Nix with one of the patches in the `nix-patches` directory.
 See more in the [patching nix section](#patching-nix).
-2. Use one of our flake templates with `nix flake init -t github:FlafyDev/combined-manager#example`, or have a look at an example to see how to use Combined Manager.
+2. Use one of our flake templates with `nix flake init -t github:FlafyDev/combined-manager#example`, create your own using the docs, or take a look at an example to see a complete configuration using Combined Manager.
-3. Start using Combined Manager!
+3. See how Combined Manager can make your configuration cleaner!

 ## Stability
 At the time of writing, stable _enough_.